-- Place the vehicle on a level surface and hold it in an upright position.
-A slight tilt to the side can result in a false reading. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Wait a few minutes until the oil settles. - 4.
-Remove the engine oil dipstick and wipe it clean, insert it back into the hole (without screwing it in), and then remove it again to check the oil level.
+- Place the vehicle on the centerstand.
+A slight tilt to the side can result in a false reading. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Wait a few minutes until the oil settles. - Remove the engine oil dipstick and wipe it clean, insert it back into the hole (without screwing it in), and then remove it again to check the oil level.